Tuesday, June 7, 2011

 There are six Fundy yurts, and the two nearest the bay have truly outstanding views of the Bay of Fundy, Alma harbour and the Chignecto cliffs.
 They include a propane heater with ceramic viewing window.
 Each yurt has a bunk bed that has a double on bottom and a single over it, as well as a double sofa bed.
 They have a very nice wood table with two benches and a couple of chairs.
 There is natural light through a central roof window, as well as two battery storage solar lights for night operation.
 You are not allowed to cook inside the yurts, but the recently renovated kitchen shelter nearby is reserved for those staying in the yurts.

-Check with the park about the cost of the yurt, but at the time of writing it was including taxes, $90 per night, and they can be reserved by telephoning 506-887-6000 or emailing Fundy.Yurts-Yourtes@pc.gc.ca.
+Check with the park about the cost of the yurt, and they can be reserved by telephoning 506-887-6000 or emailing Fundy.Yurts-Yourtes@pc.gc.ca.
 More details on the Fundy National Park yurts is available here on the park website, as well as a checklist of what to bring (including sleeping bags, slippers and cooking/eating dishes).

 For those familiar with Fundy National Park, they are located in what was once the overflow area of the Headquarters Campground.
 As such it is a great location for those who prefer to walk to attractions - it is a relatively short walk to the Alma beach, the headquarters amphitheatre where many evening interpretive programs are hosted, the playground and golf course, the village of Alma, the swimming pool, and the beginning of several trails.
 Each yurt has a picnic table and (according to the website) will soon have deck chairs as well.
 Two of the yurts have ramps and are wheelchair accessible (although the nearest washrooms are some distance away).

 As mentioned at the outset, the view from the first two of the Fundy yurts is truly incredible.
-Why not be one of the first to try this way to stay overnight in Fundy?
+Why not try this unique way to stay overnight in Fundy?
 If you really like your stay, a Canadian company will sell you a yurt for your own backyard or vacation experience - see details of Yurtco here (they also have information on the history of yurts).